University for the Creative Arts Students’ Union By-laws

 4. The Principal Union Officers shall be the:

-4.1 Four elected Officer Trustees who shall serve one year in office from 1st July to the last day of June, for no longer than two terms in office in accordance with the Education Act (1994).
+4.1 Three elected Officer Trustees who shall serve one year in office from 15th June to the 14th of June, for no longer than two terms in office in accordance with the Education Act (1994).

-4.2 The Officer Trustees shall be elected in accordance with Election Regulations of these By-laws and each being assigned to a Campus, shall also be known in these By-laws as Campus Presidents.
+4.2 The Officer Trustees shall be elected in accordance with Election Regulations of these By-laws and consist of one President, one Vice-President Kent and one Vice-President Surrey.
+They shall also be known in these By-laws as Sabbatical Officers.

-4.4 There will be a Campus Presidents’ contract of employment, and therefore if an officer resigns, and a Campus President is asked to take on additional responsibilities this should be agreed in consultation with that Officer by the Trustee Board.
+4.3 There will be a Sabbatical Officers’ contract of employment, and therefore if an officer resigns, and a Sabbatical Officer is asked to take on additional responsibilities this should be agreed in consultation with that Officer by the Trustee Board.

 Removal from Office